microsoft/azure-iot-developer-kit/docs/_projects/02-mqtt-helloword.md

 last_modified_at: 2017-06-28
 ---

-In this project, you will learn how to use the MQTT Client library to send message to a MQTT broker.
+In this project, you will learn how to use the MQTT Client library to send messages to an MQTT broker.
-The MQTT client library we used is part of the [Eclipse Paho](http://www.eclipse.org/paho/) project, which provides APIs for using MQTT over multiple transports.
+The MQTT client library we used is part of the [Eclipse Paho](http://www.eclipse.org/paho/) project, which provides APIs for using MQTT over multiple means of transport.

 {% include toc icon="columns" %}